ronakrm/ronakrm.github.io/_posts/2024-03-24-discretized-preferences-are-easy.md

 ---
 layout: post
-title: "Incorporating Preferences is Easy if you Discretize"
+title: "Incorporating Preferences is Easy if You Discretize"
-excerpt: "Continuous settings can be hard, but some things are easier if you discretize."
+excerpt: "Continuous settings can be hard, but matching and moving arbitrary distributions is easier if you discretize."
 tags: fairness emd safety math viz
 date: 2024-03-24
-modified_date: 2024-03-24
 katex: True
 ---

-__tl;dr__: {{ page.excerpt }} Discretizing or binning distributions can make computation of a "probability distance" easier, and also allows fixed cost gradient computations that plug in directly to stochastic-gradient based models!
+__tl;dr__: Nice figures and animations, mostly. {{ page.excerpt }}

+Discretizing or binning distributions can make computation of a "probability distance" easier, and certain methods compute gradients for free,meaning we can move and account for distributions with low cost and plug in directly with stochastic-gradient, neural network models!

 This post is in companion to work myself and collaborators presented at ICLR 2023, see [our paper](https://openreview.net/forum?id=R98ZfMt-jE) for more technical discussion.
 This is a more visual and intuitive explanation of that work, and an excuse to make some pretty animations.

 ## Bird's Eye View

 Often our preferences don't take the form of a single point, but a distribution over some set of outcomes.
-Here we'll focus on the case where our preference takes the form of a univariate distribution over the real line, i.e., the typical assumptions that come with this picture:
+To start, let's say our preference takes the form of a univariate distribution over the real line, i.e., the typical assumptions that come with this picture:

 ![A Single Continuous Normal Distribution](/assets/blogfigs/single_cont_dist.svg){:.centered}